+Kick off the holiday season with a getaway to Chateau Country.
 Enjoy long walks through gorgeous gardens and historic homes brilliantly decked out with festive lights and decorations.
-Revisit your childhood and make memories with your own kids with activities that inspire the yuletide spirit.
+Revisit your childhood and make memories with your own children with activities that inspire the yuletide spirit.

-No matter how you choose to kick off the season here, an escape to Greater Wilmington and the Brandywine Valley is sure to inspire hope, wonder and joy . . . all the things that make this the most wonderful time of the year.
+No matter how you choose to kick off the season, an escape to Greater Wilmington and the Brandywine Valley is sure to inspire hope, wonder and joy . . . all the things that make this the most wonderful time of the year.
 Here are some of the spectacular holiday happenings going on in our area:

 For more details on these holiday events and more, visit www.winterthur.org.
 Reservations for all events are required as capacity is limited.

 Board this historic and scenic train for a visit with the Big Guy (Santa) himself.
-Jolly Old St. Nick will great you as you board the train and give every child a chocolate to sweeten the ride.
+Jolly Old St. Nick will greet you as you board the train and give every child a chocolate treat to sweeten the ride.
 There’s also the opportunity for selfies with Santa so be sure to bring your camera or Smartphone.
 Adults will love the winter scenery as the train takes its 1 ½ - hour round-trip journey through the beautiful Red Clay Valley.

 Be sure to dress warmly.
 Though the train is heated, doors and windows will be open as part of COVID-19 safety precautions.
-For dates, fees and other details, click here.
+For dates, fees, and other details, click here.